MPAS-Dev/compass/docs/developers_guide/landice/test_groups/ensemble_generator.rst

 * deltaT thermal forcing bias adjustment  parameter in ISMIP6-AIS ice-shel basal melting parameterization

-These parameter values are always set; if it desired they not be modified from the baseline configuration, a default value should be passed to the constructor.
+These parameter values are always set; if it is desired they not be modified from the baseline configuration, a default value should be passed to the constructor from the test case calling this class, e.g., :py:class:`compass.landice.tests.ensemble_generator.thwaites.ThwaitesEnsemble`.

 Because changing the exponent requires modifying the input file to adjust muFriction to yield the same basal shear stress as the original file,